AryToNeX/RGBDuino/README.md

 {

   // The server IP, this must be set correctly and respect the IPv4 or IPv6 scheme.
-  "serverIp": "0.0.0.0",
+  // NOTE: this value will be automatically updated when Local Discovery is on (see below) "serverIp": "0.0.0.0",

   // The server port.
 Defaults to 6969.
 Change it if needed.
-  "serverPort": 6969,
+  // NOTE: this value will be automatically updated when Local Discovery is on (see below) "serverPort": 6969,

+  // Should RGBDuino-Client listen for server announcements?
+  // Disable this if you're running static IP configurations "useLocalDiscovery": true,

+  // The UDP port on which the client will listen to announcements by the server "discoveryPort": 6969,

   // Should we send wallpaper color to the LED strips?
   // Supported desktop environments: